 - 1. Open the Custom Detection Rules tab, using the procedure in Viewing All Current Custom Detection Rules. - 2.
-Click Create Custom Rule to open the Custom Detection Rule dialog.
-For a description of the fields on this dialog, refer to Custom Detection Rule Dialog.
-Note the following: - Once you use Lookup Component to select or create a component for the rule, the component information is populated in the dialog.
-You can edit this information as needed. - You can add As-Found License Text, Notices Text, and Audit Notes content as needed for the rule.
-This information is used for any future inventory items automatically created by the rule. - 3.
+Click Create Custom Rule to open the Custom Detection Rule dialog. - 3.
+Use Lookup Component to select or create a component for the rule.
+Once the component instance is selected, its information is populated in the dialog.

+4. Update the populated information if necessary and provide values for the blank As-Found License Text, Notices Text, and Audit Notes fields as needed.
+(For a description of each field, refer to Create Custom Detection Rule Dialog.)
+The information provided in these fields defines the inventory created or updated by this rule in future scans.

+Note that you can use the Inventory Name field to overwrite the default name component version (license) otherwise assigned to inventory items created by this rule.

 In the Detection Criteria field, select the type of file criteria you are specifying to detect the presence of the component-file MD5 values or file paths.
 (The set of files can use only one criteria type.
 The default type is File MD5.)